Yaa Gyasi on Activism, the Racial Imaginary Institute, and More

 Meanwhile, poet Claudia Rankine discusses her efforts to open the Racial Imaginary Institute in New York City, which would host artist talks, podcasts, and visual exhibits of work focused on race and the creative imagination.
 Rankine says that the institute is not a response to the incoming administration, but that it does aim to look at how lives are being influenced by people’s understanding and misunderstanding of race.
 (New Yorker)

-Richard Blanco, the inaugural poet for Barack Obama’s second presidential term, speaks with WNCY about the tradition of inaugural poets—Donald Trump did not choose a poet for his inauguration—and how regardless of party, there must be a “belief and hope within the American political system that prevails through every presidency.”
+Richard Blanco, the inaugural poet for Barack Obama’s second presidential term, speaks with WNYC about the tradition of inaugural poets—Donald Trump did not choose a poet for his inauguration—and how regardless of party, there must be a “belief and hope within the American political system that prevails through every presidency.”

 Fiction writer Anuradha Roy talks about her Man Booker Prize–nominated novel Sleeping on Jupiter, as well as the craft of storytelling and the nature of violence.
 (Rumpus)